Distributed accelerated proximal conjugate gradient methods for multi-agent constrained optimization problems: Abstract

 \section{Abstract}

-The purpose of this paper is to introduce two new classes of accelerated distributed proximal conjugate gradient algorithms for multi-agent constrained optimization problems; given as minimization of a function decomposed as a sum of $M$ number of smooth and $M$ number of non-smooth functions over the common fixed points of $M$ number of nonlinear mappings.
-Exploiting the special properties of the cost component function of the objective function and the nonlinear mapping of the constraint problem of each agent, a new inertial accelerated incremental and parallel computing distributed algorithms will be presented based on the combinations of computations of proximal, conjugate gradient and Halpern methods.
-Some numerical experiments and comparisons are given to illustrate our results. \keywords{Distributed system \and Multi-agent \and Constrained optimization problem \and Proximal mapping \and Conjugate gradient \and Halpern iteration \and Inertial extrapolation } \subclass {65K05 \and 90C52 \and 90C30 \and 47H05 \and 47H09}
+{The purpose of this paper is to introduce two new classes of accelerated distributed proximal gradient algorithms for multi-agent constrained optimization problems; given as minimization of a function decomposed as a sum of $M$ number of smooth and $M$ number of non-smooth functions over the common fixed points of $M$ number of nonlinear mappings.
+Exploiting the special properties of the cost the component function of the objective function and the nonlinear mapping of the constraint problem of each agent, a new inertial accelerated incremental and parallel computing distributed algorithms will be presented based on the combinations of computations of proximal, gradient, and Halpern methods.
+Some numerical experiments and comparisons are given to illustrate our results.}